 Sports Mouthguard FAQs

 Sports mouthguards should be replaced each sports season to make sure they fit properly.
 Mouthguards will eventually fit differently due to repeated use.

 How do I know if my mouthguard fits properly?

 Your mouthguard should fit securely to your teeth without biting or clenching your jaw.
 Ill-fitting mouthguards can fall out or make it difficult to speak, so it is important that it fits securely against the teeth.

 Can I wear sports mouthguards for bruxism?

 Do you need a sports mouthguard that fits properly?
 Call Dr. Greenberg at 410.686.4646 for treatment today.
-You may also schedule an appointment with Dr. Greenberg online.
+You may also schedule a dental exam with Dr. Greenberg online.
 If you have any remaining questions about receiving a sports mouthguard, let Dr. Greenberg know at your next consultation.
 He will clarify your treatment plan for you as well as the care of your mouthguard.